MukolaMartyniuk/lcd_1602_i2c/README.md

 ## DESCRIPTION

-A software product that allows you to display text on a 1602 or 1602a LCD I2C display.
+Application that allows you to display text on a 1602 or 1602a LCD I2C display.
 Data transfer is performed using the I2C interface.
 The master device is the STM32F411E DISCO.

 ## Hardware requirements
 + LCD1602 I2C or LCD1602A I2C